BBBase-EHeresy/PPPub/docs/forces_of_good/halls_of_thranduil.md

 - **Vengeful Fury (PASSIVE)**

-If Kíli the Dwarf, Champion of Erebor is in your army, and is killed, Tauriel’s Strength is immediately increased to 5 and her Defence is reduced to 4 for the remainder of the battle.
+If Kíli the Dwarf, Champion of Erebor is in your army, and is killed, Tauriel's Strength is immediately increased to 5 and her Defence is reduced to 4 for the remainder of the battle.

 </div>